Compliance with Florida’s Cocktails-to-Go Law

 Subject to a number of conditions, certain restaurants and bars are authorized to sell and deliver alcoholic beverage drinks prepared and sealed by the vendor, as well as manufacture-sealed beer, wine, and liquor, for off-premises consumption (referred to here and elsewhere as “Cocktails-to-Go”).
 Following is a discussion of those conditions.

 1. Only Restaurants are authorized to sell Cocktails-to-Go.
 Cocktails-to-Go can only be sold restaurants (that is, public food service establishments licensed by the Division of Hotels and Restaurants) that hold either a 4COP quota license or a 4COP-SFS license (also known as an “SRX” license).
+However, the new law does not limit the ability of breweries and other retailers authorized to sell beer in growlers under existing law.

 2. Cocktails-to-Go must be sealed by the manufacturer or by the restaurant.
 Authorized restaurants are permitted to sell and deliver both manufacture-sealed beer, wine, and liquor beverages and alcoholic beverage drinks prepared and sealed by the restaurant.
 Only restaurants with a 4COP quota license are permitted to sell bottles of distilled spirits sealed by a manufacturer.

 3. Cocktails-to-Go must be accompanied by the sale of food within the same order.
-For restaurants with a 4COP quota license, the charge for the sale of food and nonalcoholic beverages must be at least 40% of the total charge for hte order.
+For restaurants with a 4COP quota license, the charge for the sale of food and nonalcoholic beverages must be at least 40% of the total charge for the order.

 4. Cocktails-to-Go cannot be sold after the restaurant ceases preparing food for the day or after midnight, whichever is earlier.